Capital City: Cairo

 Steigenberger Legacy Nile Cruiser

-Immerse yourself in the fascinating past of Egypt on the Steigenberger Legacy, our exclusive 5-star cruise shi with comfortable cabins with modern furnishings.
+Immerse yourself in the fascinating past of Egypt on the Steigenberger Legacy, sail the Nile on a cruiser in comfortable cabins with en-suite facilities.

 MS Tulip Nile Cruiser